taylorwanyama/PCOS-Detection/README.md

 5. **Results & Conclusion**
    - The best-performing models were found to be **Decision Tree Classifier** and **Random Forest Classifier**.
    - Both the **Decision Tree Classifier** and **Random Forest Classifier** had an **accuracy score** of 0.995 after tuning.
+   - The models, **Decision Tree Classifier** and **Random Forest Classifier**, also had a recall of 1.00 for no PCOS and 0.97 for with PCOS.
 ## Dependencies

 To run this project, install the following libraries: